jmandreoli/PYTOOLS/doc/cache.rst

   * `P_bc`: calls :func:`stepB` which chains to the result of the first task (`P_ini`) a dictionary with key `'bc'` assigned the sum of values of keys `'b'` and `'c'` plus some constant `rbc`
   * `P_abc`: calls :func:`stepB` which chains to the chained results of the last two tasks (`P_ab,P_bc`) a dictionary with key `'abc'` assigned the sum of values of keys `'ab'` and `'bc'` plus some constant `rabc`

-  Of course, cacheing such simple operations is not very interesting, but the purpose of the example is to illustrate dependencies between arbitrary tasks which could be much more complex (and computationaly heavy).
-The logged trace of the computation illustrated below shows how the evaluation mechanism of symbolic expressions (called incarnation) in class :class:`MapExpr` and that of map chaining in class :class:`collections.ChainMap` interact with persistent cacheing.
+  Of course, cacheing such simple operations is not very interesting, but the purpose of the example is to illustrate cacheing in the presence of dependencies between arbitrary tasks which could be much more complex (and computationaly heavy).
+The logged trace of the computation illustrated in the diagram below shows how the evaluation mechanism of symbolic expressions (called incarnation) in class :class:`MapExpr` and that of map chaining in class :class:`collections.ChainMap` interact with persistent cacheing to provide a flexible workflow implementation.

   .. figure:: cache-diag.png
      :scale: 65%